mit-pdos/perennial/artifact/README.md

   and then using `ssh armada-vm`.
 - The default user's shell is a slightly customized zsh.

+We have an [EXPERIMENTS](EXPERIMENTS.md) file that details how to run the experiments and reproduce the evaluation in the paper.
+Below are some details on the artifact and VM for reference; they should not be necessary to use the artifact.

+Our code is open source; please feel free to share anything in this artifact or the codebase (although please point people to GitHub rather than this static artifact).

 ## Code and dependencies

 Here's the code the artifact covers: